• Skip to main content

 Prepping Stale Bread

 The secret to this recipe is day-old stale cornbread and biscuits that have been crumbled and dried out.
 The beauty of this is that cornbread and biscuits can be made at any time of the year.
-A lot of times if I make a batch of either and have leftovers, I toss them in a freezer-safe zip-top bag and put them in the freezer specifically to have on hand for this recipe or for around Thanksgiving.
-It is a great way to use up leftovers and have things already done.
+A lot of times if I make a batch of either throughout the year (say my husband somehow didn't manage eat all of the biscuits because he ate mostly sausage gravy - true story lol) and have leftovers, I toss them in a freezer-safe zip-top bag and put them in the freezer specifically to have on hand for this recipe or for around Thanksgiving.

 But if you don't do that, you can just make both of these recipes 1-3 days before needing to make this recipe.